MagicBowen/microservice/examples/readme.md

 - [x]: LB to entity service
 - [ ]: Use graphQL
 - [x]: logstash log to ELK (spike fluentD)
+- [x]: distributed trace
-- [ ]: distributed trace
+- [ ]: dependence of service by health
 - [ ]: metrics in promotheus
-- [ ]: dependence of service by health
 - [ ]: entity service use mongo to publish entity event
 - [ ]: event services compete to deal msgs in kafka
 - [ ]: CD pipeline
-- [ ]: data analyzing using spark
+- [ ]: data analyzing by spark
-- [ ]: stream using flink
+- [ ]: stream by flink
-- [ ]: some job using FaaS: https://cloud.tencent.com/developer/article/1365541 （spike Knative）
+- [ ]: some job by FaaS: https://cloud.tencent.com/developer/article/1365541 （spike Knative）
 - [ ]: move docker to K8S
 - [ ]: API by swagger
 - [ ]: Contract Test